2 Helpful / 2 Not

 Other Thoughts: We played this course in July 2009 and had a great time!
 However, I was extremely disappointed when I traveled two hours to play a round yesterday (6/20/10), only to find out that the course wasn't set-up yet.
 According to the Winter Park web-site, the course is open 6/12 - 9/6.
 Apparently, this is not accurate.
 I asked three different employees when the course would be set-up; none of them had an answer and I'm pretty sure that two of them didn't even know the resort had a DGC!!
 This only reinforces the idea that this course was an afterthought.
 It really is a shame because with just a little extra equipment and labor; this could be one of the best courses in CO.
 When I played it last year, it was a great hike around the mountain and I was more than happy to deal with lack of signage and the rugged terrain.
 Personally, the poor tee pads don't bother me a bit...
 I'm more than happy to sacrifice the level pads at the courses in the city for less people, beautiful mountain views and fun hiking terrain.
 If you've been spoiled by the city courses or don't enjoy a good hike, you're not gonna last long on this course.
 If I would've reviewed this course after playing last year, I would've given it a 3.5/5.
 However, after experiencing the ignorance and complete lack of compassion from WP staff yesterday, I had no choice but to drop the rating down to 2.5/5.
 I live next to the Beaver Ranch (Conifer) course and I admit I am spoiled by the incredible maintenance at the park, the constant improvements taking place and the perfection that is demanded from the volunteers - the Conifer course sets the bar high, and this is another reason why I couldn't justify giving this course anything more than a 2.5/5.

-Not a destination course, a neglected 'extra' at a fancy ski resort
+Not a destination course, a neglected 'extra' at a ski resort

-Pros: The views are indeed amazing.
+Pros: Great job by any and all of the hard working volunteers who got this course (or any course for that matter) completed!
+The views are indeed amazing.
 The ride down the alpine slide afterward is pretty neat.
-That's really about all.
 This course has been changed from whatever it was prior to August 2009.
-The mountain top terrain (well, beginner ski hill terrain) offers a great workout and challenge, both physically and with your shot execution.
+The mountain top terrain offers a great workout and challenge, both physically and with your shot execution.
+My review is out of date based on current conditions and changes made.

 10 Helpful / 2 Not